Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Method: Descent-Guided Policy Gradient

 \subsection{Utilizing Analytical Priors: System State and Reference}

-In many cooperative domains, analytical models from operations research and control theory, such as fluid-limit approximations for queueing systems, equilibrium analysis for traffic networks, or convex optimization for resource allocation, provide principled characterizations of desirable system behavior.
+In many engineering systems, analytical models from operations research and control theory, such as fluid-limit approximations for queueing systems or equilibrium analysis for traffic networks, provide principled characterizations of desirable system behavior.
 While not executable under real-world stochasticity, these models offer something valuable, namely a \textit{reference} that describes what efficient system operation looks like under given conditions.
 Our key observation is that such a reference, if properly defined, can supply each agent with a clear, directed signal for policy improvement.
 This signal is far more informative than the noisy scalar reward $r_t$ aggregated over all agents.

 As noted above, domain-specific models can prescribe efficient system states, but these states must be expressed in a concrete representational space.
 We define a \textit{system state} $\boldsymbol{x}_t \in \mathbb{R}^{m}$ as the vector of system-level quantities jointly determined by agents' actions (e.g., per-server resource utilization, per-link flow, or queue lengths), where $m$ is the number of monitored quantities.
 The \textit{reference state} $\tilde{\boldsymbol{x}}_t \in \mathbb{R}^{m}$ is the efficient state that the analytical model yields under current conditions, computed independently of the learned policies.
 A key structural property of $\boldsymbol{x}_t$ is that each agent's action typically affects only specific dimensions of this vector, so that each agent's influence on the system state is localized.
 We exploit this property in the gradient computation (Section~\ref{sec:descent_guided_formulation}).